saylordotorg/course_arth408/Unit06.md

----
-layout: default
-title: "ARTH408 - Contemporary Art"
-course: ARTH408
-course_fulltitle: "Contemporary Art"
-course_description: "Survey of contemporary art and visual culture from the 1960 to 2010 in both the western and global context, with particular emphasis on the specific aesthetic and social issues of the contemporary period."
----
 **Unit 6: Narrating Identity** <span id="6"></span>
 *1989 was a watershed year.
 For many, the fall of the Berlin Wall symbolized the end of the Cold War and a final victory of capitalism,